Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

-Let’s evaluate the following [Path](http://netflix.github.io/falcor/documentation/paths.html) in an attempt to retrieve the name of the first task in the TODOs list.
+Let's evaluate the following [Path](http://netflix.github.io/falcor/documentation/paths.html) in an attempt to retrieve the name of the first task in the TODOs list.

 ~~~js
 ["todos", 0, "name"]
 ~~~

-First we evaluate the ”todos” key, which yields an array.
+First we evaluate the "todos" key, which yields an array.
 There are more keys to be evaluated, so we continue.
-Then we evaluate the number “0” key, and it is converted into a string using JSON stringify algorithm.
+Then we evaluate the number "0" key, and it is converted into a string using JavaScript's toString algorithm.
 We attempt to look up the value in the array, and we find a reference:

 ~~~js
 // JSON Graph object